Mindanao serin

 The Mindanao serin (Chrysocorythus mindanensis) is a species of finch in the family Fringillidae.

 It is found in the Philippines in the areas of Mount Katanglad and Mount Apo.
 Its natural habitats are tropical moist montane forest and tropical high-altitude grassland above 2,000 meters above sea level.
 Among Mindanao endemic birds, it is the least known with only 1 known photograph of a live specimen in 2012.

 Description and taxonomy

-EBird describes the Mountain Serin as "Rare and localized highland finch, restricted to upper montane forest and open scrubby and grassy habitats above the treeline.
-Generally not very obvious, often foraging quietly in dense growth, but flocks will sometimes betray their presence by flying overhead and giving a chorus of chittering twitter calls.
-Combination of thick conical bill, bright yellow wing-bars, and well-streaked underparts are unique within this species’ range and habitat.
-Extent of yellow on males’ faces varies, with the Mindanao population having the most extensive yellow.
-Song is a dry, whirring buzz following a few husky notes."

 The Mindanao Serin was first described by S. Dillon Ripley and D. S. Rabor from an adult male collected in 1960 by R. B. Gonzales.
 The original description also includes a color illustration by Robert Verity Clem, and the type is located in the Yale Peabody Museum.

 The Mindanao serin was formerly considered conspecific with the Indonesian serin (Chrysocorythus estherae), together called the mountain serin, but was split as a distinct species by the IOC in 2021.
 It is differentiated from the Indonesia serin as its plumage has a larger extent of yellow, it has the darker streaks, a more blunt bill, dark eye-ring and its more stout appearance.